 - Kingdom Monera can be divided into Eubacteria and Archaebacteria.

-- Organisms belonging to the Eubacteria and Archaebacteria kingdoms show differences in their characteristics and the environments they inhabit.
+- Organisms belonging to the Eubacteria and Archaebacteria subkingdoms show differences in their characteristics and the environments they inhabit.